24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 There is a limit on the amount of ﬁnancing costs (such as interest) that are allowed as deductions which are attributable to the Australian operations of both Australian and foreign investors.
 Individuals and all types of entities are covered by the rules.

-The rules limit interest deductions (for inward and outward investors) on the amount of debt used to finance Australian operations.
-Generally, entities are allowed a 'safe harbour' debt-to-equity ratio for all interest, not just related party interest, of 1.5:1; or gearing in Australia of up to 100% of the overall group’s worldwide gearing.
-Special rules apply for securitisation vehicles and financial institutions.
+The rules limit interest deductions (for inward and outward investors) on the amount of debt used to ﬁnance Australian operations.
+Generally, entities are allowed a 'safe harbour' debt-to-equity ratio for all interest, not just related party interest of 1.5:1; or gearing in Australia of up to 100% of the overall group’s worldwide gearing.
+Special rules apply for securitisation vehicles and ﬁnancial institutions.
+The current Government has indicated that it intends to limit the general safe harbour to interest capped at 30% of EBITDA.

 There is a limited exception if the taxpayer can show that the excessive amount of debt satisﬁes the arm’s length principle.
 Exemptions are also available to taxpayers with interest deductions of less than A$2 million and outward investors whose Australian assets make up 90% or more of their total assets.